by rotation

 Hurr

 Launched in 2018, Hurr was the first peer-to-peer fashion rental platform in the UK, and was inspired by the increasingly short life cycles of luxury clothing and accessories.
-To avoid encouraging fast fashion, the website only stocks items that have a retail price of £150 or more and, as such, brands range from Ganni and Alexa Chung to Balenciaga and Saint Laurent.
+To avoid encouraging fast fashion, the website only stocks items that have a retail price of £150 or more and, as such, brands range from Ganni and Self-Portrait to Balenciaga and Saint Laurent.
 Once signed up, users can browse more than 7,000 items, book rentals up to six months in advance and create mood boards of potential outfits.

 Visit hurrcollective.com